Integrative Adaptive Indexes from Noisy Routine Haematological Markers can Predict and Discriminate Health Status and Biological Age: Supplementary Information

 Differences in cell shape and size, however, are usually more clinically significant and can be assigned greater weights.
 Typically, disorders affecting bone marrow function (i.e., blood cancers) result in the presence of abnormal (often immature) cells in peripheral blood; their presence in peripheral blood beyond this level would almost always be abnormal.
 A related point is whether the score can reflect subtle/minor changes in shape (variation in cell size, nuclear size, presence of other organelles) or only very crude and major deviations in size.
 For white blood cells, we do not yet understand what significance these have.

 For example, the neutrophil-to-lymphocyte ratio relation is a key determinant of severity for sepsis, and involves 2 analytes.
-The synthetic analyte that can be added is the ratio itself, thus replacing a non-linear rule that would eventually make the score's description too convoluted to read with ease with a key marker as another analyte \parencite{diagnostic:prognostic,neutrophile:lymphocyte}.
+The synthetic analyte that can be added is the ratio itself, thus replacing a non-linear rule that would eventually make the score's description too convoluted to read with ease with

-The scores introduced here are not intended to be used as a diagnostic tool on their own and can only quantify abnormality in terms of deviation from healthy reference (absolute or adaptable) values.
-The score is sensitive to out-of-range values and increases its value or changes its colour as a function of how removed values are from lower and upper bounds of reference values according to the number of standard deviations from the medians, but it cannot quantify diseases or conditions.
-The score indicates how far the bulk of all markers are from normal (healthy) reference values, the median, and an interval determined by published reference values for specific demographic or health conditions.
-Medians can be derived from empirical data (Fig.~\ref{nhanes:distribution}).

-Figure 11 shows how male and female NHANES data can be distinguished by the scores using Red Blood Cell (RBC) counts as a health status predictor.
-The normal versus abnormal RBC ranges from the NHS were used to label the person as healthy or unhealthy.
-The Pearson $R^2$ value for RBC-dependent health status was found to be 0.176, for both sexes considered together.
-The Pearson $R^2$ values were 0.203 and 0.455, for male and female RBC counts considered separately, when comparing healthy and unhealthy groups.

 We observed that the self-reported health status of the patients did not accurately predict their clinically assessed blood analytes.
 This was expected because self-reports may have reflected illness at various points in time in a person's life rather than ongoing conditions.
-In other words, with this experiment, we de-noised the data by disregarding self-reported status to test the score against cleansed data based exclusively on CBC results as a discriminant, according to medical guidance on normal population reference values.
-That is, the interpretation of the health status a person could have potentially received from a medical doctor based exclusively on their CBC.
+In other words, with this experiment, we de-noised the data by disregarding self-reported status to test the score against cleansed data based exclusively on CBC results as a discriminant, according to medical guidance on normal population reference values, that is, the interpretation of their health status a person could have potentially received from a medical doctor based exclusively on their CBC.